tomdeman-bio/Pull_genes_from_prokka_output/README.md

   done
 ```

-###Put all the .ffn files in the same folder (e.g. using ln -s or cp command) and pull out your gene of interest from each .ffn, for instance Recombinase A (RecA)
+###Put all the .ffn files in the same folder (e.g. using ln -s or cp command) and subsequently pull out your gene of interest from each .ffn, for instance Recombinase A (RecA)
 ```bash

   perl pull_gene_from_prokka_ffn_fasta.pl Recombinase A